 Since most CFD brokers don’t charge commissions on your trades, there’s no downside to placing multiple buy and sell orders.
 Instead of executing a trade in one big order, you can mitigate risk by buying and selling over multiple orders.

-The advantage of easing in and out of trades is that if the price drops slightly after your first purchase, you can buy more at the lower price.
+The advantage of dollar cost averaging (DCA) in and out of trades is that if the price drops slightly after your first purchase, you can buy more at a lower price.
 When selling, you can lock in some profits while also holding onto some CFD contracts to get a higher return if the price keeps rising.

 Use Stop Loss Orders

 A stop loss is a price below the current market price of a CFD at which your broker will sell your position.
-Stop loss orders are key to good risk management.
+Stop-loss orders are key to risk management.
 When you set a stop loss, nothing happens immediately.
 But if the value of your position drops significantly, your broker will automatically sell on your behalf to limit your losses.

 Helpfully, you can also use stop loss orders to lock in some profit.
 Just set your stop loss higher than what you paid for a CFD.